jessaustin/gulp-nav/readme.md

 these through appropriate plugins and transforms, leaving us with a bunch of output pages in a similar directory hierarchy.
 What about links between those pages, however?
 We don't want to hardcode that stuff!
-While each file is piped through, an object stored as a property of the [vinyl file object](https://github.com/wearefractal/vinyl#file), which stored object knows where other files are located and what they are called, could be really useful to template plugins.
+While each file is piped through, an object stored as a property of the [vinyl file object][vfo], which stored object knows where other files are located and what they are called, could be really useful to template plugins.
 With that information, a template could be written to build navbars, breadcrumbs, or whatever we want on our generated page.

 What would this look like?
 If we had this in our ([coffeescript](http://coffeescript.org/)) gulpfile...
 ```coffeescript
   gulp = require 'gulp'
   data = require 'gulp-data'